Call:+98 913 408 2818

 iranian tiles

-The evolution of Iranian tiles and tiling
+The evolution of Persian tiles and tiling

 It is said that the flourishing period of authentic Iranian tiling was in the early centuries after Islam.
 However, before Islam, this art was common in decorating various spaces.